Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks: Performance evaluations

 \subsubsection{Flexibility in adjusting fidelity levels}

-Figure \ref{fig:fidelity} shows the cumulative distribution function (CDF) of the resulting final entanglement fidelities of the requests.
-The shortest-path fixed purification approach with one and two purification rounds are called ``Shortest path fixed one" and ``Shortest path fixed two", respectively.
+Figure~\ref{fig:fidelity} shows the cumulative distribution function (CDF) of the final entanglement fidelities from the simulations.
+Lower intersection points of the threshold line with the fidelity curves indicate a higher probability of the entanglement exceeding the fidelity threshold.
+The distributions are largely similar across network loads, making the case with $\lambda = 2$ representative.

-The fidelity distributions are largely similar across different network loads, and thus the fidelity distribution results when the network load $\lambda = 2$ is representative.
-This is because most entanglement requests are handled even under the highest network load and the fidelity distribution will be stable despite varying generated requests over a sufficient number of time slots in simulation.

-Both the ``Shortest path fixed one'' and the ``FIFO'' strategies apply a single purification round to each hop and while their scheduling is different, the routing of the requests is the same; consequently, the resulting fidelity achieved by these two schemes are the same.

-The semi-supervised adaptive purification approach with minimum target hop fidelity estimation and conservative fidelity estimation are referred to as ``Semi-supervised medium'' and ``Semi-supervised high'', respectively.
-The method for estimating the target hop fidelity is described in Section \ref{SAP}.

-Since the target hop fidelity in the conservative estimation is higher than that in the minimum estimation, the fidelity distribution in ``Semi-supervised high'' is higher than that of ``Semi-supervised medium'', as shown in Fig. \ref{fig:fidelity}.

-With the estimated target hop fidelity, the trained model determines the optimal number of purification rounds, enabling flexible fidelity adjustment to suit various quantum use cases.
+The shortest-path fixed purification schemes with one and two rounds are denoted as ``Shortest-path fixed one'' and ``Shortest-path fixed two,'' respectively.
+Since both the ``Shortest-path fixed one'' and ``FIFO'' strategies use a single purification round per hop, they achieve identical fidelities.

+The ``DNN medium'' and ``Bayesian medium'' strategies use optimistic estimates, whereas ``DNN high'' and ``Bayesian high'' employ conservative estimates, as described in Section \ref{subsec:estimation_purification_round}.
+Since the conservative estimate yields higher target fidelities than the optimistic one, ``DNN high'' and ``Bayesian high'' achieve significantly higher fidelities than their medium counterparts, which shows the cost-scheduling method's ability to adjust fidelity.